 your enthusiasm Mary).
 The comboxes swelled up and burst.

 Next thing I know, the passive aggressives over at Spirit Daily are offering one of those “I’m just sayin'” passive-aggressive headlines meant to fire up the torch and pitchfork crowd while leaving the author (I’m talking to YOU, Michael Brown) able to worm out of saying he was actually making a solid charge in plain English.
-The headline was this:
+The headline was this:“Did anti-apparition blogger use “deception”?” and it linked to a particularly hysterical freakout by one of the Medjugore zealots over at Ministry Values.

 Mr. Brown, whose Spirit Daily site is a clearing house for every credulous claim of miracle, wonder, sign and portent from across the globe is welcome to be a sucker for Medjugorje if he wants.
 He’s welcome to disagree with me if he likes.
 It’s no skin off my nose.
 If it turns out that Benedict tomorrow announces that Medjugorje is authentic and renames St. Peter’s, “the Supreme Basilica of Our Lady of Medjugorje” then, oh well, I was wrong.
 Not for the first time either.